adrianalbert/urban-environments/dataset-collection/README.md

 * Roma

 #### Ingesting and processing _Urban Atlas_ shapefiles
-To process the vector data (shapefiles), we have developed the `UAShapeFile` class that encapsulates much of the functionality needed for shapefile data ingestion, sampling, etc. See the code in the [urbanatlas](./urbanatlas) folder.
+To process the vector data (shapefiles), we have developed the `UAShapeFile` class that encapsulates much of the functionality needed for shapefile data ingestion, sampling, etc. See the code in the [urbanatlas.py](./dataset-collection/urbanatlas.py).
 This is a lighweight wrapper around a ```GeoDataFrame``` object from the ```geopandas``` Python module.
 A sample usage is as follows:

 ```Python
 >>> from urbanatlas import UAShapeFile